Multimodality in VR: A survey: The effects of multimodality in perceived realism

 The perceived realism of virtual environments is a key concern when designing virtual experiences, therefore many works have been devoted to investigate how multimodality and crossmodality can indeed help achieve sensorially-rich experiences. \new{While multimodality refers to the binding of different inputs from multiple sensory modalities, crossmodality involves interactions between different sensory modalities that influence the perception of one another~\cite{lalanne2004crossmodal, spence2009crossmodal}}.
-Chalmers et al.~\cite{chalmers2009towards} discussed how crossmodal effects in human multisensory perception can be exploited to selectively deliver high-fidelity virtual environments, for instance, rendering with higher visual quality those items related to the current auditory information of the scene, allowing to reduce computational costs in unattended regions of the virtual environment.
-Traditionally, sound has proven to facilitate visual perception, including enabling a better understanding of the environment, yielding a more comfortable experience, or even increasing performance of visual-related tasks~\cite{iachini2012multisensory,seitz2006sound,shams2008benefits}.
-Various works have been thus devoted to this audiovisual integration: Morgado et al.~\cite{morgado2018self} presented a system that generates ambisonic audio for 360º panoramas, so that auditory information is represented in a spherical, smoother way (see Figure~\ref{fig:realism}, left).
+Chalmers et al.~\cite{chalmers2009towards} discussed how crossmodal effects in human multisensory perception can be exploited to selectively deliver high-fidelity virtual environments, for instance, rendering with higher visual quality those items related to the current auditory information of the scene, allowing to reduce computational costs in unattended regions of the virtual environment. \csur{This work also reports that humans perceive sensory information with more or less attention depending on the task they are executing (i.e., some task require more attention to particular types of stimuli), or on if they have already been preconditioned to that kind of virtual environments (e.g., they are used to it).} Traditionally, sound has proven to facilitate visual perception, including enabling a better understanding of the environment, yielding a more comfortable experience, or even increasing performance of visual-related tasks~\cite{iachini2012multisensory,shams2008benefits}. \csur{Seitz et al.~\cite{seitz2006sound} conducted a ten-day experiment where two groups of people were trained for auditory-visual motion-detection tasks, one with only visual, and the other with audiovisual stimuli.
+Although all of them improved their performance over time, those trained with multimodal stimuli showed significantly better performances.} Various works have been thus devoted to this audiovisual integration: Morgado et al.~\cite{morgado2018self} presented a system that generates ambisonic audio for 360º panoramas, so that auditory information is represented in a spherical, smoother way (see Figure~\ref{fig:realism}, left).
 Similarly, Huang et al.~\cite{huang2019audible} proposed a system that automatically adds spatialized sounds to create more realistic environments (see Figure~\ref{fig:realism}, right), validating by means of user studies the overall preference of this solution in terms of realism.
-Indeed, different soundscapes \new{(a sound or combination of sounds created from an immersive environment)} are able to increase the sense of presence in VR~\cite{serafin2004sound}, and as Liao et al.~\cite{liao2020data} studied, combining visual and auditory zeitgebers \new{(periodically occurring natural phenomena which act as cues in the regulation of biological rhythms),} which act like synchronizers, could actually enhance presence, even influencing time perception.
+Indeed, different soundscapes \new{(a sound or combination of sounds created from an immersive environment)} are able to increase the sense of presence in VR~\cite{serafin2004sound}, and as Liao et al.~\cite{liao2020data} studied, combining visual and auditory zeitgebers \new{(periodically occurring natural phenomena which act as cues in the regulation of biological rhythms),} which act like synchronizers, could actually enhance presence, even influencing time perception. \csur{All these previous works suggest that using auditory information, either spatialized or not, enhances the realism of the experience, although some of them warn about the potential backfire of increasing the cognitive load, which can negatively impact users' confidence~\cite{jung2020impact}.}